top of page

 Now you know how much the hike costs, is it worth it?
 We went during September and the hike wasn't too busy, however as we were coming back there were a few tour groups coming up.
 I would say in the summer season go early or it's not worth it.

 Once on the official hike route, it took us a total of 6 hours to walk the winding mountain path.
 It was cold but the views of the glacial were immense.
 There are steep sections but also flatter more easy parts which make the route manageable.
-If you plan to do this hike bring lots of food and water to keep you going.
+If you plan to do this hike, bring lots of food and water to keep you going.
 There are a couple of mountain streams where you can fill up your water bottle.
 We took our trusty Lifestraw with us so we could be confident drinking the water.
-It was needed as we filled it up twice plus we had our normal 500ml water bottles.
+It was needed as we filled it up twice, plus we had our normal 500ml water bottles.

 Overall, in my opinion the views were worth it.
-Remember these views can be found elsewhere in Norway but the highlight the Trolls Tongue was breath taking.
+Remember these views can be found elsewhere in Norway but the highlight of the Trolls Tongue was breath-taking.
 When I saw it I assured Mike there was no way I would stand on it for the Insta picture but in reality you can't see the drop when standing on the tongue, and it's wide enough to feel 'safe'.

 A hefty price tag for a busy walk, but if you follow the tips of walking a bit more and going out of season this walk is a must and 100% one for the Norway bucket list.

-Here you can find the official website to help you further and book shuttle buses: Official Website
+Here you can find the official website to help you further and to book shuttle buses: Official Website

 FAQs